Lighter Green Bean Casserole with Crispy Shallots is a delicious lightened-up version of green bean casserole that’s make-ahead and gluten-free, too!

-Lest you think my family only indulges in diet-busting dishes like luxurious cheesecake, buttery potatoes and creamy holiday salad on Thanksgiving, let me share with you a healthy yet decadent tasting veggie side dish that will also be joining the lineup this year: Green Bean Casserole with Crispy Shallots.
+Lest you think my family only indulges in diet-busting dishes like luxurious cheesecake, buttery potatoes and creamy holiday salad on Thanksgiving, today I’m sharing a healthy yet decadent-tasting vegetable side dish that will also be joining the lineup this year: Lighter Green Bean Casserole with Crispy Shallots.

 Throw out every memory you have of the gloopy glop from Thanksgivings past, and instead imagine steamed, crisp-tender green beans surrounded by a light and silky homemade mushroom-cheese sauce, accented by bright pops of fresh parsley and crispy, pan-fried shallots.

-This genius recipe from Ellie Krieger uses 1% milk and no extra fat to create a parmesan cheese laced “cream of mushroom soup” type sauce that’s very waistline friendly, but tastes anything but.
+This lighter version of the classic uses 1% milk (or unsweetened almond milk) plus fresh mushrooms to create a homemade creamy mushroom sauce that’s very waistline friendly, but tastes anything but.
 Just ask Ben.
 He ate nearly the entire batch I made last weekend in one day.
 I say nearly because…I helped too.
 HA!

 Start by steaming some fresh, trimmed green beans.

 You could use a microwave steamer basket, or a stove-top one like this.
 Just make sure you only steam the green beans for a few minutes, as you’ll want them to retain some snap!

 Next, set the beans aside then get started on the crispy shallot topping (my favorite part!)
 These crispy shallots mimic the fried canned onion rings that typically top most green bean casseroles but there’s NO batter involved here, plus the shallots are pan fried in healthier extra virgin olive oil.